Call4Cloud | MMP-C | Autopilot | Device Preparation

 VALUE: <disabled/>

-Unfortunately, this setting has some weird behavior on newly enrolled devices.
-Feel free to check out my latest blog in which I deep dive into this CSP setting.
+Unfortunately, this setting behaves weirdly on newly enrolled devices.
+Feel free to check out my latest blog, in which I explore this CSP setting in depth.

 I decided to remove the part because it was overshadowing this blog in which I was trying to point out how the UWP Store Apps deployment works